 The Italians are rude.
 You will get robbed, Pompeii is a tourist rip off, Rome is boiling hot blah, blah, blah.

-As soon you tell someone you are travelling they will take it upon themselves to give you their two penneth worth- which usually ends up being totally crap advice.
+As soon as you tell someone you are travelling they will take it upon themselves to give you their two penneth worth- which usually ends up being totally crap advice.

 Ignore scaremonger travel tips.